mohaimenulislamshawon/free-amazon-review-exporter-extension/README.md

 git clone https://github.com/yourusername/amazon-review-exporter.git

 ### 2. Load the Extension in Chrome
-Open Chrome and navigate to chrome://extensions/ .
+- Open Chrome and navigate to chrome://extensions/ .
-Enable Developer mode (toggle in the top-right corner).
+- Enable Developer mode (toggle in the top-right corner).
-Click Load unpacked and select the amazon-review-exporter folder.
+- Click Load unpacked and select the amazon-review-exporter folder.

+---

+### Usage

+1. Navigate to any Amazon product page with reviews.
+2. Click on the extension icon in the Chrome toolbar.
+3. The popup will display all scraped reviews from the page.
+4. Use the **Copy All** button to copy the reviews to your clipboard.